Why Is The Knee So Vulnerable To Injuries?

 Although it may be a little easier to come back from a ligament tear in the knee, it’s much harder to come back from damage caused by arthritis.
 This degenerative condition wears away protective layers of cartilage.
 Over time, pain and inflammation develop, making it difficult for most individuals to be active.
 Regardless, it’ important people with arthritis continue to move to ensure proper blood circulation and the transportation of oxygen and other essential nutrients.

-If you’re suffering from chronic knee pain due to an injury or degenerative condition like arthritis, call Tulsa Pain today!
+If you’re suffering from chronic knee pain due to an injury or degenerative condition like arthritis, call Tulsa Pain Consultants today!
 We will work with you to develop a treatment regimen that addresses all facets of your chronic knee pain.
 Don’t live in pain any longer, call today.

-Tulsa Pain is a pain management practice in Oklahoma that specializes in the diagnosis and treatment of chronic pain.
+Tulsa Pain Consultants is a pain management practice in Oklahoma that specializes in the diagnosis and treatment of chronic pain.
 We are dedicated to helping those who are suffering find the relief they deserve.
 Our team uses a balanced approach by incorporating minimally invasive, outpatient procedures, complementary and alternative medicine, and medication to help patients take control of their pain.
 Call 918-742-7030 or click here to Request an Appointment to meet with one of our talented pain management specialists today!

 The advice and information contained in this article is for educational purposes only and is not intended to replace or counter a physician’s advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.